The Weight of 'Almost'

 Close Enough to Touch

-Some losses didn’t look like losses from the outside.
+Some losses don’t look like losses from the outside.
 For Ashton Salwan, there wasn’t a single crash or defining injury during the 2026 Olympic qualifying season that explained everything.
-There was only the quiet reality of being close enough to feel the Olympic dream within reach — and then a two-minute call saying it was over.
+There was only the quiet reality of being close enough to feel the Olympic dream within reach — and then learning it wouldn’t happen.

 The Mental Whiplash